 First of all, let me give you a few truisms:

-You can choose one of three routes
+You can choose one of two recertification options:

 - Choose not to study at all and wing it.

-- Take the middle ground and eliminate the non-essential
+- Take the middle ground and eliminate the non-essential!

-Unlike before, when you were preparing for the PANCE, you are no longer just a student with a bunch of responsibilities, you are a professional with a lot more responsibilities.
+Unlike before, when you were preparing for the PANCE, you are no longer just a student with a bunch of responsibilities.
+You are a professional with a lot more responsibilities!

-Either way now is a great time to be a PA!
+Either way, now is a great time to be a PA!

-In 2016 you have some excellent options that will help you study and ace your exam with ease.
+In 2023 you have some excellent options that will help you study and ace your exam with ease.

-Points to Consider About the Exam
+Points to Consider About the Physician Assistant Recertification Exam

 Don’t wait until the last minute to register and pay for your exam.